leolpaz/To-Do-list/README.md

 # To-Do-List

-> On this project we recreate using Webpack a to-do list with multiple functionalities as add and remove, refresh, clear completed and rearranging.
+> On this project we recreate using Webpack a to-do list with multiple functionalities as add and remove, refresh, clear completed and rearranging with drag and drop.

 ![screenshot](./app_screenshot.png)

-On this milestone I added the option to add, remove, and update entries.

 ## Built With